MandySpaan/GH_P5_SocialMedia_Backend/README.md

 ## Assignment 📝

-GeeksHub gave the assignment to develop the backend for a social media platform.
+GeeksHub gave the assignment to develop the backend for a social media platform. <br>

-**Backend for a social media platform**: A social media platform on which users can register, access the network, post and interact.
+A social media platform on which users can register, access the network, post and interact.

+You can find the related frontend project here: [GH_P7_SocialMedia_Frontend](https://github.com/MandySpaan/GH_P7_SocialMedia_Frontend)

 ## Stack 💻